ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-1.md

 ![Jakub with a table full of stickies and a pint](2022-05-23/jakub.jpeg)

-We had an in-person meeting with a customer, went for lunch around the corner, and did most of this step on the table.
+After the last in a series of in-person meetings with a customer, went for lunch around the corner and did most of this process on the table.
 The result was refined and formed the backbone of a 2-day course, delivered across more than 15 teams.

 ## List the Business's needs